 My friend Bill, who’s healing his prostate cancer naturally, turned me on to a simple do-it-yourself Oral Vitamin C Protocol that he was put on by an underground cancer treatment expert whose name I cannot use publicly.
 Bill initially reached bowel tolerance taking 60 grams per day.
 After two months his tolerance was down to less than 30 grams per day.
 That’s a very good sign.

 This is something everyone should do.
 Now clearly no one wants diarrhea on purpose, but in this case it can give you some immediate feedback about your internal condition.
 And it’s super cheap to do!

 The simple way to find your tolerance is to take 2-3 grams of Vitamin C powder or crystals (ascorbic acid) every two hours mixed in 8 oz of water.
 That will give you about 12-18 grams the first day.
 Make sure you keep track of your doses.

 Vitamin C powder is highly concentrated.
 1 teaspoon is usually about 5 grams of Vitamin C.

 The goal is to find your 24 hour limit, not your single dose limit.

 The half-life of Vitamin C in the body is about 30 minutes.
-That means 30-60 minutes after you take Vitamin C, your body has used up most of it.
-So an important key to this protocol is to keep your body saturated all day.
-Dosing every 1-2 hours like I mentioned above is ideal.
+That means about an hour after you take Vitamin C, your body has used up most of it.
+So an important key to this protocol is to keep your body saturated with C all day.
+Dosing every 1-2 hours is ideal.